Applying and qualifying for benefits

 To calculate when you finished work, Work and Income will take into account any holiday pay, any pay given instead of notice, and any accumulated leave you were paid out for.
 You’ll be taken to have finished work at the end of the period covered by those payments.

-If you quit your job, or were fired for some form of “misconduct”, you’ll have to wait an additional 13 weeks (a “non-entitlement period”).
+If you quit your job without a “good and sufficient” reason (such as a health condition), or were fired for some form of “misconduct”, you’ll have to wait an additional 13 weeks (a “non-entitlement period”).

 Note: You should check Work and Income’s calculations for when you’re taken to have finished work, to make sure no mistakes have been made.